Aamish-247/OMGL-Game-Flask-Project/README.md

 [![Flask Version](https://img.shields.io/badge/Flask-2.0.1-blue)](https://flask.palletsprojects.com/)
 [![Python Version](https://img.shields.io/badge/Python-3.9-blue.svg)](https://www.python.org/)

-Welcome to **OMGL (One More Gate Locked)**! 🚀 This is a fun and interactive web-based maze game built with Flask.
+Welcome to **OMGL (Online Maze Game for Learning)**! 🚀 This is a fun and interactive web-based maze game built with Flask.
 Navigate through the maze, solve various challenges to collect keys 🔑, and unlock gates to find your way out.
 Race against the clock ⏰ and compete for a top spot on the leaderboard!

 ## ✨ Features